Ted Waitt: Personal life

 Waitt is married to former model Michele Merkin.
-He and his first wife Joan Theresa Peschel have four children, Hailey Peschel, Emily Rose, Maxwell Griffin, and Sophia Marie.
-The two have since divorced.
+He and his first wife Joan Theresa Peschel had four children, Hailey Peschel, Emily Rose, Maxwell Griffin, and Sophia Marie.
 Waitt's eldest daughter, Hailey, is married to former soccer player Jordan Gafa.

-Waitt was romantically linked to Ghislaine Maxwell, after she ended her relationship with Jeffrey Epstein.
-Waitt owns homes in the Bird Streets area of Hollywood Hills West, Los Angeles (put up for sale for $20 million in September 2015) and in La Jolla, California (purchased in 2005 for $13.32 million and put for sale for $22.9 million in November 2015).
-Waitt also owns a home in Beverly Hills, California.
+Waitt was romantically linked for several years to Ghislaine Maxwell.
+She attended the wedding of Chelsea Clinton in 2010 as Waitt’s guest.
+Maxwell helped Waitt obtain and renovate the luxury yacht Plan B, and they traveled on it to France and Croatia before their relationship ended in late 2010 or early 2011.

 Awards and honors

 Waitt was awarded an honorary doctorate by the University of South Dakota.

 Philanthropy

 Business Week named Waitt one of America's 50 most generous philanthropists due to his work with the Waitt Foundation.
 The Foundation funds partnerships and projects, sometimes in conjunction or collaboration with the Waitt Institutes, focused on marine conservation.

 Established in 1993, the Foundation initially focused on domestic violence prevention and community development.
 The Waitt Institute is a founding member, along with National Geographic Pristine Seas, Oceans 5, and Dynamic Planet, of the Blue Prosperity Coalition which aims to support governments in sustainable oceans management by providing financing, expertise, and tools to create marine protected areas (MPA).

 On November 1, 2019, the Blue Prosperity Coalition announced a ten-year, $150 million commitment from the Waitt Foundation towards its ocean conservation efforts.
-On 15 Sept, 2016, the Waitt Foundation joined with the Wildlife Conservation Society (WSC), the blue moon fund (bmf), and the Global Environmental Facility (GEF) to commit a combined $48 million towards expansion of the world's marine protected areas (MPA).
+On 15 Sept, 2016, the Waitt Foundation joined with the Wildlife Conservation Society (WCS), the blue moon fund (bmf), and the Global Environmental Facility (GEF) to commit a combined $48 million towards expansion of the world's marine protected areas (MPA).
 On 1 May 2008, the Salk Institute for Biological Studies announced the grant of $20 million from the Waitt Foundation to fund the creation of an Advanced Biophotonics Center.
 On 18 December 2008, the William J. Clinton Foundation released a list of all contributors.
 It included Theodore Waitt, who gave between US$10–25 million.
 On April 23, 2011, the Sioux City Public Museum had its grand opening. $4 million of its $13 million development budget was donated by the Waitt Foundation.